 You’re probably already familiar with QuickBooks.
 It’s one of the leading names in accounting software and can help you track your income and expenses.
 Similarly to Hurdlr, it also focuses on maximizing your tax deductions by tracking potential tax deductions on your behalf.

 Another useful feature is its automatic tax calculations.
 To help you avoid nasty surprises, it shares automatic quarterly tax calculations to help you plan better for tax season.

 There’s nothing wrong if hosts want to minimize their tax liability, as long as they’re doing so without breaking any rules.
 However, to be able to do that, you’ll need to have meticulous records.
 Otherwise, filing a tax return will become a nightmare that you’ll dread every year.
 And we all know how complicated a tax return can get!

 If you’re renting out your property for only a few nights, it might still be easy to stay on top of your record-keeping without the help of a third-party tool.
 However, as soon as your Airbnb business takes off and you’re renting out your property more regularly, it will become much more time-consuming.

 In addition to investing in an Airbnb expense tracking app, it’s also a great idea to add a vacation rental software solution to your tech stack.
-Vacation rental software, like iGMS, can help you to save loads of time on key routine tasks like guest communication and cleaning management, ultimately freeing up time that you can devote to other critical business operations, like seeing your taxes get paid on time.
+Vacation rental software, like iGMS, can help you save loads of time on key routine tasks like guest communication and cleaning management, ultimately freeing up time that you can devote to other critical business operations, like seeing your taxes get paid on time and managing your expenses.
 Plus, you can deduct the cost of the subscription from tax!